pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark LIVE & Battery/Connection & Power/Can I connect Spark amp to the Spark LIVE?.md

 Connect to CH3 or CH4 with Line out on Spark (Mono) Connect to CH3 + CH4 with Headphone out on Spark (Stereo)

-*The output on Spark LIVE is mono*
+*The output on Spark LIVE is mono*.